Universal Tutte characters via combinatorial coalgebras: Norms and universal Tutte characters

 \begin{rem} For $X\in\mathsf{S}[\varnothing]$ we have $T_{N_1,\tau,N_2}(X)=\tau(X)$.
 For $X\in\mathsf{S}[E]$ and $Y\in\mathsf{S}[\varnothing]$ one easily shows that we have $T_{N_1,\tau,N_2}(X\oplus Y)=T_{N_1,\tau,N_2}(X)\tau(Y)$. \end{rem}

 \begin{rem} If $\mathsf{S}$ is a multiplicative minors system then by Remark \ref{rem:norms characters} the norms $N_1$ and $N_2$ are compatible with the direct sum operation.
-Since $\tau$ is compatible with the direct sum operation, it follows that the convolution $T_{N_1,\tau,N_2}$ is a morphism of monoids in linear species:
+Since $\tau$ is compatible with the direct sum operation, it follows that the convolution $T_{N_1,\tau,N_2}$ is a morphism of monoids in linear species: $T_{N_1,\tau,N_2}(X\oplus Y)=T_{N_1,\tau,N_2}(X)\,T_{N_1,\tau,N_2}(Y)$.
+This justifies our choice of the terminology \enquote{character}. \end{rem}